Ph.D. - Biomedical Engineering

 The doctoral program is primarily for students who wish to develop independent research, problem-solving and critical thinking skills in a particular area of biomedical engineering.
 Research areas must be related to a faculty's interests.

 General admission requirements and the application process are presented in the

 A student's research may have analytical, computational or experimental components, or some combination of these.
-Each student is expected to complete an approved program of study beyond that required for a master's degree as determined by the dissertation committee, pass the comprehensive examination (written and oral), present a dissertation proposal acceptable to the student's committee, complete a program of significant original research and prepare and defend a dissertation detailing the research.
+The student will chose an area of specialty for both coursework and research (biomechanics; biomedical instrumentation, imaging and computation; and biomaterials and tissue engineering).
+Each student is expected to complete an approved program of study beyond that required for a master's degree, pass bath written and oral components of the comprehensive examination, present a dissertation proposal acceptable to the student's committee, complete a program of significant original research, and prepare and defend a dissertation detailing the research.

 The doctoral program of study must be approved by the student's advisory committee and the program chair.
 Considerable latitude is allowable in course selection, although appropriate advanced coursework is expected to form a part of the student's program.
 Dissertation credits and coursework below represent a minimum and the committee may require additional credits if they believe sufficient work has not been completed.

-- Doctoral coursework beyond master's degree (minimum)||18|
+- Doctoral coursework beyond master's degree (minimum) Credit Hours: 18

 - Doctoral research and dissertation (minimum) Credit Hours: 18